ausro/go-bigben/README.md

 `go build`

 ## Running
+Double click on the built go-bigben.exe to run it.

-It is recommended to run from command line.
+Or run from command line:
 `./go-bigben.exe`

 Upon first startup you will be prompted to input your bot's token and the channel id for the bot to message in.